joonasviljakainen/secretmessages/documentation/design.md

 The program will have the capacity to decode messages as well.

+As for disk I/O, I will implement the required functions in their own package as simply as I can.

 ## Sources

 - [Intro to Audio Programming, Part 2: Demystifying the WAV Format](https://blogs.msdn.microsoft.com/dawate/2009/06/23/intro-to-audio-programming-part-2-demystifying-the-wav-format/)